 Competencies expected for Goal 4: Students will successfully complete coursework in scientific and professional ethics in clinical psychology.
 Students will learn to develop effective professional interpersonal relationships and maintain professional boundaries in therapeutic relationships.
 Students reliably consider ethical issues and are able to identify and raise appropriate ethical concerns, anticipate possible ethical concerns, are able to reason through ethical dilemmas through supervision appropriately, and arrive at good ethical decisions.
 Students will also be sensitive to issues of confidentiality.
 During practica and residency, students will be active and co-operative members of the clinical team(s) they are assigned to, will engage in efforts to broaden their knowledge base (e.g., readings, workshops), and will reliably consider issues around professional development as these relate to their practice (e.g., boundary issues, gaps in knowledge).

 Goal 5: Develop Knowledge of Issues related to Diversity and Individual Differences

-Objectives for Goal 5: Through coursework, practica and predoctoral residency the consideration of issues related to diversity and individual differences are emphasized.
-Further, through discussion and supervision students will learn to recognize and address therapist/client diversity, and will learn to recognize the importance of individual differences and the avoidance of stereotyping.
+Objectives for Goal 5: Through coursework, practica, and predoctoral residency the consideration of issues related to diversity and individual differences are emphasized.
+Further, through discussion and supervision students will learn to recognize and address therapist/client diversity and will learn to recognize the importance of individual differences and the avoidance of stereotyping.

 Competencies expected for Goal 5: Students will be aware of and demonstrate sensitivity to issues of diversity (including cultural, language, gender, ethnicity, sexual preference, age, religion, physical and emotional disability).
-Students will reliably consider issues of diversity or individual difference, will demonstrate self-awareness to their limits of competency in this area, and will seek appropriate consultation and/or supervision and additional resources (e.g., readings) to inform their practice.
+Students will reliably consider issues of diversity or individual differences, will demonstrate self-awareness to their limits of competency in this area, and will seek appropriate consultation and/or supervision and additional resources (e.g., readings) to inform their practice.